Leith Stevens: Television

 Stevens' television work was extensive, including composing, arranging and conducting music for 36 television series, nearly two dozen from the 1950s through the late 1960s, including the haunting theme song for the CBS television show Climax!..
-He was the Music Supervisor for six popular television series, including Mannix, Mission: Impossible, "Mr. Novak," (TV series), The Odd Couple, The Brady Bunch, The Immortal, and Love, American Style.
+He was the Music Supervisor for six popular television series, including Mannix, Mission: Impossible, Mr. Novak, The Odd Couple, The Brady Bunch, The Immortal, and Love, American Style.
 Stevens scored episodes for:

 Personal life and death

 Stevens died at the age of 60 years due to a heart attack after learning that his wife had died in a car accident.